Home » All Blogs » Salesforce Flow vs OmniScript

 Process TypeGenericIndustry Specific

-BrandingIf not requiredRich UI Branding required.
+BrandingIf not requiredRich UI Branding is required.

 Transaction ValueLowHigh